Essential Executive Function

 Hot Executive Function

-As opposed to thinking of hot and cool executive functions as separate entities, Zelazo suggests that these aspects should be conceived as a continuum interacting with each other to reflect, process, and solve problems (Zelazo, Qu, & Creek 2010).
+As opposed to thinking of hot and cool executive function as separate entities, Zelazo suggests that these aspects should be conceived as a continuum interacting with each other to reflect, process, and solve problems (Zelazo, Qu, & Creek 2010).
 Specifically in the school setting, difficulty in reflecting, processing, and then solving problems when emotions are high can have an impact on a student’s ability to engage in academic tasks, particularly tasks that are associated with negative experiences or emotions.
-Think of the student who has her head down on the desk and is unable to participate in the lesson.
-Her disengagement could be a response to her anxiety and negative associations with content, and these negative associations render her unable to tolerate frustration, consider the consequences of her disengagement, or engage in problem-solving.
-This scenario demonstrates that “there is no cognition without emotion and visa versa” (Zelazo, Qu, & Creek, 2010, p.
+Think of the student who has their head down on the desk and is unable to participate in the lesson.
+Their disengagement could be a response to anxiety and negative past experiences with content, and these negative associations render them unable to tolerate frustration, consider the consequences of their disengagement, or engage in problem-solving.
+This scenario demonstrates that “there is no cognition without emotion and vice versa” (Zelazo, Qu, & Creek, 2010, p.
 99) and outlines the importance of addressing a student’s hot and cool executive function skills together, as many students are flooded with emotions when asked to complete schoolwork or academic tasks.

-Although challenging, it is an essential pedagogy to develop our students’ hot and cool executive function skills.
-See the sidebar for more resources on supporting students.
+Although challenging, it is an essential instructional practice to develop our students’ hot and cool executive function skills.
+See below for more resources on supporting students.

 References